Favorite Fall Hikes in Southern West VirginiaSeptember 2, 2022

 Wyoming – Twin Falls Resort State Park

 From a gentle walk through the woods to a more challenging hike over steep slopes, Wyoming County’s Twin Falls Resort State Park has 13 trails of varying distances and difficulty that take you through a number of scenic surroundings.
-See waterfalls, old farm structures, lots of plant life and animals in their natural habitats as you explore.
-The changing of the seasons only add more uniqueness to the paths.
+See waterfalls, old farm structures, and lots of plant life and animals in their natural habitats as you explore.
+The changing of the seasons only adds more uniqueness to the paths.